Criticism of Twelver Shia Islam: Mourning of Muharram and Karbala

-Twelvers have been criticised for the practice of Tatbir (a form of self-flagellation) during Ashura, the observation of the martyrdom of Husayn, traditionally accompanied by acts of ritual self-harm, which is often described as barbaric.
-The practice is contested among Shi'ite clerics: while traditionalist clerics allow believers to indulge in Tatbir, modernist clerics deem it not to be permissible because it is considered as self-damage and haram in Islam.
-Suffering and cutting the body with knives or chains was banned by the Shi'ite marja Ali Khamenei, Supreme Leader of Iran and by Hezbollah in Lebanon.
-Khamenei issued a fatwa on 14 June 1994 banning this practice.
-He considered it irreligious and not suitable for good Muslims.
+Twelvers have been criticised for the practice of tatbir (a form of self-flagellation) during Ashura, the observation of the martyrdom of Husayn, traditionally accompanied by acts of ritual self-harm, which is often described as barbaric.
+The practice is contested among Shi'ite clerics themselves: while some traditionalist clerics permit Tatbir, the majority of contemporary senior marjas, including Ali Khamenei and Ali al-Sistani, deem it impermissible on the grounds that it constitutes self-harm and is haram in Islam, and that it damages the public image of Shia Muslims.
+Khamenei issued a fatwa on 14 June 1994 banning this practice, and Hezbollah in Lebanon similarly prohibits it.

+Central to understanding Shia mourning practices is the Twelver theological doctrine of redemptive suffering and the cosmic significance of the Battle of Karbala.
+In Twelver theology, the martyrdom of Husayn ibn Ali at Karbala is understood not merely as a historical tragedy but as a defining spiritual event of universal and eternal significance — a deliberate sacrifice made to preserve the integrity of Islam against tyranny, whose moral weight continues to demand active remembrance and lamentation from believers.
+Shia scholars argue that mourning for Husayn is not an innovation but is grounded in Quranic principles of honouring the symbols of Allah and in numerous narrations from Muhammad himself expressing grief over the fate of his grandson.

-Salafi Sunni scholars, such as Ibn Taymiyyah and Abd al-Aziz ibn Baz, have expressed the view that the commemoration of Ashura represents a form of Bid‘ah.
-They argue that annual mourning ceremonies for Husayn, or any individual, were not established or practiced by Muhammad, even for his closest family members, and therefore hold no basis in traditional Islamic practices.
-Similarly, Ibn Rajab, in his Kitab al-Iata'if, argued that neither God nor the Prophet prescribed days of mourning for the calamities or deaths of prophets, let alone for others of lesser status.
+Salafi Sunni scholars, such as Ibn Taymiyyah and Abd al-Aziz ibn Baz, have expressed the view that the commemoration of Ashura represents a form of Bid'ah (impermissible innovation).
+They argue that annual mourning ceremonies for Husayn were not established or practiced by Muhammad and therefore hold no basis in traditional Islamic practice.
+This bid'ah argument represents specifically the Salafi and Wahhabi theological position and is not representative of all Sunni scholarly opinion; traditional Hanafi, Maliki, and Shafi'i scholars have historically held considerably more varied and nuanced positions on the permissibility of mourning and lamentation, and many traditional Sunni scholars have themselves expressed veneration for Husayn and grief at his martyrdom.
+Similarly, Ibn Rajab, in his Kitab al-Lata'if, argued that neither God nor Muhammad prescribed days of mourning for the calamities or deaths of prophets, let alone for others of lesser status.

-Twelvers have also been accused of raising Karbala in Iraq to holiness and prominence — which in itself is "frowned upon by Sunnis" — above even Mecca, Medina and Jerusalem.
-This belief is exemplified by the attribution of the title Karbala-i for one who has performed pilgrimage there (just as one who makes the Hajj is titled Hajji), its annual attraction of more pilgrims for Ashura and Arba'een than the Hajj (seen as "a counterweight and a challenge to the annual haj taking place in Mecca"), prostrating during salat on turbah, commonly made from the clay of Karbala, and to numerous ahadith attributed to the Imams which are interpreted by critics as placing the land of Karbala above the Kaaba.
+Twelvers have also been accused of raising Karbala in Iraq to a level of holiness above even Mecca, Medina and Jerusalem, which is "frowned upon by Sunnis."
+This is exemplified by the attribution of the title Karbala-i for one who has performed pilgrimage there, its annual attraction of more pilgrims for Ashura and Arba'een than the Hajj, prostrating during salat on turbah commonly made from the clay of Karbala, and numerous ahadith attributed to the Imams which critics interpret as placing the land of Karbala above the Kaaba.